PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 ### We should only charge users once per feature

-Our customers get confused when we charge for the same feature in multiple places.
-It's often hard to explain why we would do this.
+When one of our products has a dependency on another of our products, we should bundle the cost of the dependencies in with the product's pricing so customers only pay once for using a given product.

 For example, when someone calls a feature flag, we send a $feature_flag_called event so we can have stats.
-In this case, we don't charge for those events, as our customers already pay for feature flags.
+In this case, we don't charge for those events, as the events are solely related to feature flags.

 ### Other guidelines